-Picture it: you’re driving with a few friends and someone in the back seat cracks open a beer.
-While this may seem harmless in your eyes, that open can may get you into legal trouble as the driver.
+Picture it: you’re driving with a few friends, and someone in the back seat cracks open a beer.
+While this may seem harmless, that open can get you into legal trouble as the driver.

-Georgia open container laws have some exceptions that allow for open containers in vehicles, but you should be aware of the cases in which an open alcoholic beverage can create problems.
+Georgia open container laws have some exceptions that allow for open containers in vehicles.
+Still, you should be aware of cases where an open alcoholic beverage can create problems.

 Understanding Georgia Open Container Laws